matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Entry-FrameData.jpg)

-Frame data allows users to navigate and modify different frames of the same structure (Academic and Enterprise only)
+Frame data allows users to navigate and modify different frames of the same structure (Academic and Enterprise only).

 #### Electron Density Maps